 What follows is a brief summary of the Extenuating Circumstances Regulations.
-A student guide is available on the VLE performance and/or attendance in a summative assessment and could not have been remedied in the time available.
+A student guide is available on Blackboard.

 You are strongly recommended to read these Regulations.
 They provide a detailed explanation of Extenuating Circumstances and the procedures expected to be followed when you feel that your performance in a summative assessment would be affected.